 Igor Ponosov (b.
 1980) – russian artist, activist, curator and researcher focused on urban art and activism.
 Igor currently lives and works in Moscow.
 He published Objects, a series of three books on street art in Russia and the former Soviet Union.
 Igor co-curated The Wall, a project based at Winzavod, Moscow.
 He co-founded Partizaning.org, a platform for exchange among activists, artists and urbanists.
 He curated the Delai Sam (DIY) festival, which focused on grassroots initiatives and activism in Russia.
 Igor is the author of the book Art and the City, for which he received The Sergey Kuryokhin Contemporary Art Award (St Petersburg) for Best Text on Contemporary Art category, in 2016.

-- An introduction from the book through author's personal story.
+- An introduction of the book through author's personal story on Partizaning.

 - Exploring the Urban Leitmotif Throughout the Long History of the Art in Russia – Book review by Kristina Borhes on Medium.

 - How Russian avant-garde artists created urban art in the country – Article based on part of the book on Russia Beyond.

 - Browsing Through the First Book About Russian Urban Art in English – Interview with Igor Ponosov on Widewalls.